besnik/tutorials/README.md

 Collection of tutorials for various libraries and technologies

 ## List of tutorials
- - [SQLAlchemy](/sqlalchemy) - code samples how to use Core, SQL MetaData, Expressions and ORM
+ - [Python SQLAlchemy](/sqlalchemy) - code samples how to use Core, SQL MetaData, Expressions and ORM
+ - [Python Virtual Env](/virtualenv) - a way to separate application dependencies